 Facebook is planning to invest in Instant Articles because the recent data usage statistics have shown that people prefer the faster loading mobile reading experience over the other resources.
 This year alone, the average revenue per page view has increased by over 50%, with the Instant Articles paying out more than $1 million per day to publishers via its Audience Network.

-On this new project Facebook will be working along with some heavyweight names in the industry like, Bild, The Boston Globe, The Economist, Hearst (The Houston Chronicle and The San Francisco Chronicle), La Repubblica, Le Parisien, Spiegel, The Telegraph, tronc (The Baltimore Sun, The Los Angeles Times, and The San Diego Union-Tribune), and The Washington Post.
+On this new project, Facebook will be working along with some heavyweight names in the industry like Bild, The Boston Globe, The Economist, Hearst (The Houston Chronicle and The San Francisco Chronicle), La Repubblica, Le Parisien, Spiegel, The Telegraph, tronc (The Baltimore Sun, The Los Angeles Times, and The San Diego Union-Tribune), and The Washington Post.

 In this new procedure, a paywall will be supported in Instant Articles for metered models as well as the freemium models.
-The non-subscribed uses will be prompted to subscribe for full access to the content.
-When the user subscribes the transaction will take place on the publisher’s website enabling them to process the payment directly and keep the entire revenue.
-The pricing and the ownership of subscriber data will be under direct access and full control of the publisher only.
-The subscriptions include full access and the already subscribed users will get to authenticate their subscription within instant articles to get full access.
+The non-subscribed users will be prompted to subscribe for full access to the content.
+When the user subscribes, the transaction will take place on the publisher’s website, enabling them to process the payment directly and keep the entire revenue.
+The subscriber data’s pricing and ownership will be under direct access and full control of the publisher only.
+The subscriptions include full access, and the already subscribed users will get to authenticate their subscription within instant articles to get full access.